onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 <script src="/js/d3.min.js" charset="utf-8"></script>

-In sharp contrast to something like the [transmit filter][], where the mathematical details of complex conjugates are discussed, the description of the voltage regulator for the NorCal 40A in [_The Electronics of Radio_][book] is remarkably brief.
+In sharp contrast to something like the transmit filter, where the mathematical details of complex conjugates are discussed, the description of the voltage regulator for the NorCal 40A in [_The Electronics of Radio_][book] is remarkably brief.
 A line on page 152 simply states,